gabrielmermer/gabrielmermer/content/portfolio/stronaSzczepu.md

 This is a website designed for a scout group of ~100 people.
 It serves as:
 * image gallery
-* information provider
-* donations centre
+* information centre
 * online recruitment platform
-* (unused) event calendar
+* bulletin board

-Whole thing runs on Wordpress, and has fancy parallax built in.
+The whole thing runs on Wordpress and has fancy parallax built-in.

 ![drużyny](/img/portfolio/szczep-o-nas.png)